Wisconsin Bike Tour: Northwoods & Lake Superior

 Ability Level: Intermediate (2/3)

-Single Room Supplement: Add $400 to the Tour Cost for a private room each night of the tour (5 nights).
+Tour Cost: $3,350 per person with shared accommodations.
+Add $400 per person to this Tour Cost for a private room each night of the tour (5-Nights).

-Tour Includes: 6 days of guide service, all meals, forest service fees, energy food, liquid refreshments, shuttles and mechanical support.
-Alcoholic beverages, bike rental and massage are additional.
+Tour Includes: 6-Days guide service, 5-Nights lodging, all meals, forest service fees, energy food, liquid refreshments, in-tour shuttles, and mechanical support.
+Alcoholic beverages, bike rental, and massage (if available) are additional.

 Lodging Includes 5 Nights: (subject to change)